 Anthony Kouri, MD, an orthopedic surgeon at the University of Toledo Medical Center, concurs: "Nicotine causes vasoconstriction of blood vessels all over the body.
 This also applies to the inner ear.
 The more you smoke, the more restricted the blood flow, and the greater the hearing loss."

-Recommendation: Reduce your risk of blood vessel damage by quitting smoking, not drinking alcohol in excess, and warding off diabetes by maintaining a healthy weight and exercising regularly.
+The Remedy Rx: Reduce your risk of blood vessel damage by quitting smoking, not drinking alcohol in excess, and warding off diabetes by maintaining a healthy weight and exercising regularly.
 If you've been diagnosed with diabetes, see your doctor regularly and comply with their recommendations, including any medication regimen.

 You Don't See a Doctor For Sudden Hearing Loss